BAK2K3/hard-drivers/README.md

 **Provide Live Service**

-A user may want to make an enquiry with the business prior to making an request for a specification. **A Live Chat Service could be implemented to provide instant answers to user specific questions.** This could be implemented with an initial "smart" FAQ, such as a Chat Bot, whereby the user asks a question and using Natural Language Processing an appropriate answer is given to their question; if the query cannot be answered this way, the user can be passed to a Hard Driver via Live Web Chat for additional assistance.
+A user may want to make an enquiry with the business prior to making a request for a specification. **A Live Chat Service could be implemented to provide instant answers to user specific questions.** This could be implemented with an initial "smart" FAQ, such as a Chat Bot, whereby the user asks a question and using Natural Language Processing an appropriate answer is given to their question; if the query cannot be answered this way, the user can be passed to a Hard Driver via Live Web Chat for additional assistance.
 The Live Chat box could be potentially incorporated into the footer, and could be engaged with on any page.